 Real-world systems commonly contain entities that exist and do things concurrently.
-A number of research efforts exploit parallel and distribution features for object-oriented applications [Gao+Yuen] facilitates to natural extension of Smalltalk. а ConcurrentSmalltalk [Yokote+Tokoro] introduces asynchronous method call to achieve parallelism and atomic objects to maintain process request sequentially.
+A number of research efforts exploit parallel and distribution features for object-oriented applications [Gao+Yuen] facilitates extension to a natural ofSmalltalk.
+ConcurrentSmalltalk [Yokote+Tokoro] introduces asynchronous method call to achieve parallelism and atomic objects to maintain process request sequentially.
 Smalltalk (DS) [J. Bennett] provides a Smalltalk implementation with modest supports for multiple users sharing distributed objects.
 Object interaction in DS is conducted over a high bandwidth network of Sun workstation.
 As depicted in fig. 3.6, it introduces proxy objects to refer remote objects and employ message forwarding (blocking send at sender) and reply service (invoke receiver's action with returning result at receiver) for communication.